httpwg/http-extensions/draft-ietf-httpbis-priority.md

 It is common for Content Delivery Network (CDN) infrastructure to support different HTTP versions on the front end and back end.
 For instance, the client-facing edge might support HTTP/2 and HTTP/3 while communication to backend servers is done using HTTP/1.1.
-Unlike with connection coalescing, the CDN will "demux" requests into discrete connections to the back end.
+Unlike connection coalescing, the CDN will "demux" requests into discrete connections to the back end.
 HTTP/1.1 and older do not support response multiplexing in a single connection, so there is not a fairness problem.
 However, backend servers MAY still use client